axololly/chess/README.md

 Another issue arose where after a double-push move like `1. e4`, it was erroring because it couldn't find the rank the en-passant pawn was on.
 Either way, that's solved now.

+Another error I found was doing `1UL << someSquare.Bitboard`, which, under the hood, is literally `1UL << (1UL << someSquare)`, creating some sort of super bitboard.
+That's all fixed now, and I don't have to deal with that anymore.

-All of these fixes will be present in version `v1.1.2` of the NuGet package.
+All of these fixes will be present in version `v1.1.3` of the NuGet package.

 ## Statistics